xrapid-group/xrmold/index.md

 ### 6.3.5.
 Changing spore labels

 Though it has been trained on a very large set of samples and images, the artificial intelligence detection engine can get confused when it does not identify properly the features of some spores.
+The trained analyst has the possibility to change the category and therefore label of the spore.
+To do so, when a mis-labeled or unknown spore has been identified:
+- zoom in on the spore to make sure your diagnostic is correct, by pinching out on the image
+- Select the spore by long pressing on it
+- A pop-up with all the spore genus and species will appear
+- Select the correct one from the list.
+This process is illustrated in the Figure below.

 ![][image-24]

 Figure 6.17.
 Changing spore labels

+Importantly, for continuous improvement processes, the image with corrected label will be uploaded anonymously to xRapid’s server.
+It will then be verified by a couple of trained analysts, and if the change is confirmed to be right, the image will then be versed into xRmold’s training set.

 ### 6.3.6.
 Image formats and Device space